What is DirectSubs?

 Pro Tip: Even if you’re a contractor who’s too busy to take on new clients and/or new work, you should still take advantage of registering even if it’s just to pay attention to the opportunities that become available.
 Do this so you have options if/when you decide to expand OR find out there’s a last-minute cancellation in your schedule, which we all know happens.
 Broadening your horizons and connecting with new investors can only be a good thing.

-CJ Koch created DirectSubs because he knew there needed to be an easier way to connect with contractors for his projects.
-CJ got tired of calling colleagues to ask “who they use” for certain trades because his people wouldn’t show up or got too busy or too expensive etc. He also noticed some of the contractors he used regularly were great at what they did and reasonably priced but unable to find work on a consistent basis.
+CJ Koch created DirectSubs because he knew there had to be an easier way to connect with contractors for his projects.
+CJ got tired of calling colleagues to ask “who they use” for certain trades because his people wouldn’t show up or got too busy or too expensive etc. He also noticed some of the contractors who he used regularly were great and reasonably priced but unable to find work on a consistent basis.
 So after recognizing the disconnect, he launched DirectSubs in his hometown of Philly in hopes of creating some equilibrium within the industry.

-Go to DirectSubs.com, click on the Register button and begin setting up your profile.
+Go to DirectSubs.com, click on the Register button and enter your name, username, email, password and optional profile picture.
+Then wait for your new registration email that will allow you to continue setting up your profile.

 Pro Tip: The more detail about you and your company – the better!
 If you’re licensed & insured, include it!
 If you’ve been in business for over 10 years, include it!
 You get the point.